How to start an online business in Canada!

 a.
 Advertise– Organic traffic takes some time to grow.
 To get the initial revenue flow, starting with digital advertising is a good way to start.
 There are a number of ways that you can advertise even on a low budget.
 Listing your business, using free initial ad credits or even just simple paid online advertising will help.

 b.
 Organic Traffic– Post regular content on the website, it helps with the search rankings and keeps the site updated.
 Make sure you have a provision to allow email subscribers right from the start.
 It’s a good way to have a connected consumer base whom you can build trust with and tap in anytime you need them.
-Consider using email marketing tools such as ConvertKit or AWeber from day one to collect email subscribers.
+Consider using email marketing tools such as AWeber from day one to collect email subscribers.

 Set-up social media accounts and post regularly.
 This will help make the most of paid ads as well to have a strong base of engaged consumers.
 You can also create campaigns, support causes, hype the new products on there.
 There are numerous possibilities.